guglxni/fedzk/README.md

 # FedZK: Secure Federated Learning with Zero-Knowledge Proofs

-> ⚠️ **Important**: As of April 24, 2025, the duplicate `fedzk/` directory at the project root has been deprecated.
-Always use `src/fedzk/` for development.

 <div align="center">
   <!-- Logo image refreshed -->
   <img src="assets/images/fedzklogo.png" alt="FEDzk Logo" width="400">